kelvin-weng/ISDM-Tutorial-7-Group-7/README.md

 ### SCRUM
 A Scrum is an agile process that allows us to focus on delivering business value in shortest times.
 We utilised a Scrum process due to its efficiency in completing a project by working collaboratively as a group.
 This is demonstrated through the Scrum team model which is self-organising and cross-functional.
 We split ourselves as a group into teams to work on the models involving planning, designing, testing and documentation.

 The Scrum events we used were the sprint retrospective and the scrum cycle.
-This is because these two events suited our timelines well as we didnt have enough time to meet daily due to other commitments.
+This is because these two events suited our timelines well as we didn't have enough time to meet daily due to other commitments.
 The Sprint Retrospective allowed us to look back at our backlog and timeline of commits to identify current issues and determine methods in further improving the project.
 The Scrum Cycle allowed us to incrementally work on the project and help us prioritise the most important methods needed to complete the project.
 This involved utilising the Sprint backlog as a basis to start the Scrum and ensuring that we assign tasks to specific members of the group and progression on the project.
 After that we would hold a weekly Scrum meeting every Friday to determine the outcome of our tasks and allow us to incrementally complete the project within the given deadline.

 We employed a variety of scrum artefacts including the product backlog, user stories and a sprint backlog.
 The product backlog is represented below which showcases an ordered list that needs to be completed in the project.
 It consists of user stories and their priorities.
 The Sprint backlog showcases our timeline of progression for the project and the various issues we encountered.
 It represents a plan for delivering the product increments and consists of work flow stages and individual work items.
 A Kanban board was utilised for this project which can be located on GitHub.